 Iron Mike Tyson Versus Roy Jones Jr. Fight Breaks PPV Pre-Sale Fight Records*

-Hosted by Mario Lopez, the Tyson vs. Jones fight headlines the four-hour live event that will air globally on November 28th at 8pm ET, with the three-hour main card beginning at 9:00 pm ET.
-With 21 cameras and 300 people working the event, the production cost and quality of this do-not-miss event is simply unprecedented.
-The event can be ordered on Pay-Per-View through cable and satellite providers, on FITE.tv and its streaming apps, and is also available on PPV streaming at www.tysonontriller.com.
+The Tyson vs. Jones fight headlines the three-hour live event that will air globally on November 28th at 9PM EST. With 21 cameras and 300 people working the event, the production cost and quality of this do-not-miss event is simply unprecedented.
+The event can be ordered on Pay-Per-View through cable and satellite providers, on FITE.tv and its streaming apps, and is also available on PPV streaming at TysononTriller.com.

 "This event is a one-time, once-in-a-lifetime battle.
-Whether you are 18 or 80, you know Tyson and have experienced his impact in your life," said Ryan Kavanaugh, one of the fight producers and owner of Proxima Media.
+Whether you are 18 or 80, you know Tyson and have experienced his impact in your life," said Ryan Kavanaugh Producer of the Tyson Fight and Co-Founder of Triller.

-"For some of us, it's remembering the fear in Tyson's opponents' eyes when he comes calmly walking out of the locker room with nothing but his black shorts, or remembering when he bit off Hollyfield's ear — all the way to his incredible performances in the Hangover series," Kavanaugh said.
+"For some of us, it's remembering the fear in Tyson's opponents' eyes when he comes calmly walking out of the locker room with nothing but his black shorts, for others its moments of madness, biting off Holyfield's ear, starting a 20 person fight in the ring against the police, and yet for others an incredible performances in the Hangover series," Kavanaugh said.
 "Mike Tyson transcends all mediums."

+"FITE is excited to be a part of this pop cultural event with Triller's Tyson vs. Jones fight," said Michael Weber, COO for FITE.
+"Currently, our advance sales for this event will make this the most watched event in our 5-year history of streaming live sporting events."

+"Our partners are also reporting advance sales that will put it on par with other top UFC and Boxing events in the past few years.
+We are looking forward to a very successful event this Saturday," he continued.

 "This event goes back to the Golden Age of Television when a family could all sit together and enjoy a night around the TV," Kavanaugh said.
 "It's Thanksgiving weekend during COVID, and we hope to bring a night of entertainment for everyone."